matgat/lltool/readme.md

 * `.pll` ⇒ `.plclib`

 > [!TIP]
-> These will be the default conversions when the output file is not explicitly specified
+> * These will be the default conversions when the output file is not explicitly specified
+> * File type is determined by its extension, mind the case

 Where

 * `.h` (*Sipro* header)
 * `.pll` (Plc *LogicLab3* Library)
 * `.plclib` (*LogicLab5* PLC LIBrary)

-> [!WARNING]
-> File type is determined by its extension, mind the case!

 *Sipro* header files resemble a *c-like* header containing just `#define` directives.